 Glen’s contest: Match the color names to the color swatches, for example 1A, 2B, etc. Leave your answer as a comment here or on our Facebook page with some way to get in touch with you (e-mail, phone, Facebook handle) and the person with the most correct answers will receive one of our new organic panties when they come out in June (or July).
 Last day to enter is Sunday, May 25, 2014.

 In the very likely event that more than one person ties for the same number of correct answers, we’ll draw randomly to decide who wins.
 Anyone can play for fun, but you must leave a way for us to contact you if you want to win the prize.

 PS – We originally started with 20, but we couldn’t even get it right… lol.

 I was planning to start off the formal series with the history of the bra (which dates back more than 4000 years!).
 But in my research, I came across such a wide array of bizarre information that didn’t really fit anywhere in the series that I decided to start with a list of fun facts.

-- The worlds longest bra chain comes in at 166,000 bras.
+The worlds longest bra chain comes in at 166,625 bras.
 This may seem like a trivial record, but several organizations around the world, including GirlGuiding NZ are using their attempt to break the longest bra chain record as a way to raise funds for breast cancer awareness.
-You can donate unwanted bras to them and at the end of the record they will send all of the good condition bras to women in need in Africa, Haiti and the Pacific Islands.

 At the Go Green Expo, I finally found coffee nirvana.
 I saw shirts made from 100% coffee polyester that honestly didn’t feel all that good, but were adorably cute with coffee beans printed on them, and nice fashion pieces that were 60% coffee polyester, 40% tencel that actually looked and felt good.
 The prices were reasonable and I was all set to go!